Tropical Conservation Semester

 The TCS program is ideal for undergraduate students in both biological and social fields that seek interdisciplinary training invaluable for careers in habitat protection, international development, tropical ecology and environmental education.
 By combining extended explorations of the Galapagos and the Amazon with internships that immerse participants in ongoing conservation projects, this intensive program grants students a once-in-a-lifetime opportunity to broaden their horizons and acquire hands-on experience with conservation and development in practice.

 Apply Now!
+The application deadline for the Spring 2019 course is Friday, October 5th.
 Participate in this life-changing tropical experience by visiting UW-Madison’s application page.

 One of the most unique aspects of this semester-length program is the opportunity to live and study in the Galapagos Islands for three full weeks.
 See more in this video from 2017!